Beacon Dental Clinic, Suite 1 & 2, Beacon Consultants Clinic, Sandyford, Dublin, D18 E7P4 Tel: +353 1 213 5644

 Is getting a dental crown painful?

-Local Anesthesia: Before starting the crown procedure, the dentist will administer local anesthesia to numb the area around the tooth being treated.
+Local anaesthesia: Before starting the crown procedure, the dentist will administer local anaesthesia to numb the area around the tooth being treated.
 This numbs the tooth and surrounding tissues, minimizing any discomfort during the tooth preparation process.

-Tooth Preparation: During the tooth preparation stage, the dentist will remove a layer of the tooth’s outer surface.
-While you may feel some pressure or vibrations during this step, you should not experience pain due to the anesthesia.
+Tooth preparation: During the tooth preparation stage, the dentist will remove a layer of the tooth’s outer surface.
+While you may feel some pressure or vibrations during this step, you should not experience pain due to the presence of local anaesthesia.

-Temporary Crown Placement: After tooth preparation, a temporary crown is placed over the prepared tooth.
-While the fit of the temporary crown may not be as precise as the permanent crown, it provides protection and minimises sensitivity until the permanent crown is ready.
+Temporary crown placement: After tooth preparation, a temporary crown is placed over the prepared tooth.
+While the fit of the temporary crown may be as precise as the permanent crown, it provides protection and minimises sensitivity until the permanent crown is ready.

-Sensitivity: It is normal to experience some sensitivity or discomfort after the anesthesia wears off or during the period with a temporary crown.
+Tooth sensitivity: It is normal to experience some sensitivity or discomfort after the anaesthesia wears off or during the period with a temporary crown.
 The tooth may feel slightly sensitive to temperature changes or biting pressure.
-This sensitivity is usually temporary and resolves once the permanent crown is placed.
+This sensitivity is temporary and resolves once the permanent crown is placed.

-If you experience severe or persistent pain or discomfort after getting a dental crown, it is important to contact your dentist.
-We can evaluate the situation and address any issues that may require attention.
+If you experience persistent pain or discomfort after having a dental crown placed, it is important to contact us.
+We can quickly evaluate the presenting symptoms and manage any concerns.

-It’s important to communicate openly with your dentist about any concerns or anxiety you may have regarding the procedure.
-They can provide reassurance and take steps to ensure your comfort throughout the dental crown process.
+It’s important to communicate openly with us around any concerns or anxiety you may have regarding any dental procedure.
+We can provide reassurance and take steps to ensure your comfort throughout the dental crown process.

 About the Beacon Dental Clinic